MicrosoftDocs/SupportArticles-docs/support/sql/install/installation-fails-if-remove-user-right.md

 ## Cause

-If a user account is running the setup as a local administrator, the user account requires the following user rights for setup to run successfully:
+If you are running the setup as a local administrator, you require the following user rights for setup to run successfully:

 |Local Group Policy Object display name|User right|
 |---|---|